-Currently, Mailgun doesn't support HTTPS tracking links officially.
-Not to worry though, as there is a workaround!
-It does require the use of a CDN and we recommend utilizing CloudFlare, however, most CDN's should suffice.
+Currently, Mailgun doesn't officially support HTTPS tracking links.
+Not to worry though - there is a workaround!
+It does require the use of a CDN, and we recommend utilizing CloudFlare.
+However - most CDNs should suffice.

 The following are the specific steps for setting up CloudFlare as a CDN to handle Mailgun tracking links to support HTTPS.

-Navigate to the Page Rules settings for your domain and create a Page Rule for your Tracking CNAME (i.e., email.your-domain.com) that sets SSL to Flexible.
+- Navigate to the Page Rules settings for your domain and create a Page Rule for your Tracking CNAME (i.e., email.your-domain.com) setting SSL to Flexible.
 Make sure to use a wildcard after your domain for the best results (e.g., https://email.your-domain.com/*).
-Then, turn this On.

-Once the above 2 steps are done, create a support ticket via the Mailgun Control Panel to let us know.
+- Create a Support ticket via the Support page of the Mailgun control panel to let us know your page rule has been created.
 We will then set your links to default to HTTPS instead of HTTP.